PanXXHH/telegram_media_downloader/README.md

 ### Code of Conduct
 Help us keep Telegram Media Downloader open and inclusive.
 Please read and follow our [Code of Conduct](https://github.com/Dineshkarthik/telegram_media_downloader/blob/master/CODE_OF_CONDUCT.md).

+## Forked Changes by PanXXHH

+This fork includes the following changes and improvements:

+### Enhancements:
+- [Enhancement 1]: Description of the enhancement.
+- [Enhancement 2]: Description of the enhancement.

+### Bug Fixes:
+- [Bug Fix 1]: Description of the bug fix.
+- [Bug Fix 2]: Description of the bug fix.

+### New Features:
+- [Feature 1]: Description of the new feature.
+- [Feature 2]: Description of the new feature.

+### Other Changes:
+- [Change 1]: Description of other changes.
+- [Change 2]: Description of other changes.